Triads-Developer/labelR/README.md

 users from writing XML code, labelR uses a series of functions whereby users can pass in HTML-formatted strings which will be automatically written to the XML files.
-Users should use the formatTest function with apporopriately supplied inputs to automatically generate the XML files for the qualification test and answer key.
+Users should use the formatTest function with appropriately supplied inputs to automatically generate the XML files for the qualification test and answer key.

 Some of the inputs to formatTest can be unintuitive.
 An object